telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 In the PDF document model, the validation is performed per signature.
 A signed document is considered valid when it has not been changed after the signing and all of its certificates have a valid trusted root certificate.

+>In PdfProcessing for Xamarin you can add SignatureField but can not sign or import signed documents.

 ## Signing a Document

 The signing is done through the **Signature** object.
 The constructor of the Signature class takes a [X509Certificate2](https://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.x509certificate2(v=vs.110).aspx) object as a parameter.
 This is the certificate that will be used to sign the PDF document.